langstonstewart/PocketDex-Codex/README.md

 ![card_img](https://raw.githubusercontent.com/langstonstewart/PocketDex-Codex/refs/heads/main/images/card_img.png)

-Your entries will be sorted and saved within a CSV file, ready to be called upon and/or written at any time.
+Your entries for that set will be sorted and saved within a CSV file, ready to be called upon and/or written at any time.
 Accidental entries can be deleted as well.

 ## Creating Decks:
 To create a deck, follow all user input questions accordingly:
 - Deck Name